olivia Personal Health Record Privacy Policy

 The purposes for which we use your information include to:

-• Fulfill your requests for our Service or otherwise complete a transaction that you initiate;
+- Fulfill your requests for our Service or otherwise complete a transaction that you initiate, including processing payments;

-• Improve your user experience and the quality of our products and Service;
+- Improve and analyze your user experience and the quality of our products and Service;

 We may share any of the information described in “What Information We Collect and Maintain About You,” above, with other parties for a variety of purposes, as described below.